 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.
 The course requires a high level of motivation and professionalism due to the amount of time spent in childcare settings.

-The course will introduce you to a range of interesting and enriching topic areas relevant to early year’s practice, from practical skills for looking after children to psychological theory of development.
-You will gain an understanding of the development of children and how this influences their progress as they grow.
-Using this information, you will gain skills in supporting the development of children through the use of activities and observation.
+You will gain skills in supporting the development of children through the use of activities and observation.
 You will also gain an insight in how to promote children’s language and communication through play and learning activities.

 In class you will be carrying out practical demonstrations and practical exercises to prepare you for your work placements with a range of age groups and settings.
-You will also be assessed using a variety of techniques such as; external exam, coursework and demonstrations.
-Work placement will support your coursework and by the end of your second year you will have achieved a minimum of fifty hours in a range of child care settings.
+You will also be assessed using a variety of techniques such as: external exam, coursework and demonstrations.
+Work placement will support your coursework and by the end of your second year you will have achieved a minimum of 50 hours in a range of child care settings.

 Assessment will be carried out through:

 Enrichment and Work Experience